contrast-zone/rewrite.js/README.md

 # rewrite

 *Rewrite* is estimated to be a Turing complete, s-expression based term rewriting system.
 Its intention is operating over s-expressions to expand asserted template occurrences while aiming to be intuitive enough to introduce code templating to non-technical users. *Rewrite* is designed as a creation with only one kind of rules: substitution rules.
-Being such a minimalist creation, complete *Rewrite* implementation takes about 350 Javascript lines of code.
+Being such a minimalist creation, complete *Rewrite* implementation takes less than 400 Javascript lines of code.

 ---